NOAA-ORR-ERD/LibGOODS/scripts/end-to-end-demo/README.md

 The demo script requires the packages specified in `model_catalog.py` to be installed.

-PyGnome is not installable via conda, pip, and cannot be installed via `pip+https` from the PyGnome repository, so that must be installed manualy (See https://github.com/NOAA-ORR-ERD/PyGnome).
+PyGnome is not installable via conda, pip, and cannot be installed via `pip+https` from the PyGnome repository, so that must be installed manually (See https://github.com/NOAA-ORR-ERD/PyGnome).

 ## Running the demo